aboutcode-org/aboutcode-toolkit/USAGE.rst

 ::

-    --show-all               Show all the errors and warning --help                   Show this message and exit.
+    --verbose                Show all the errors and warning -h, --help               Show this message and exit.

 Purpose
 -------